 Laboratory Medicine is a four-year course where you’ll complete a three year double major, along with a fourth-year that includes work integrated learning.

-7 reasons to study Laboratory Medicine
+7 reasons to study Laboratory Medicine at Murdoch

 - Murdoch has recently been ranked well above world standard in Clinical Sciences and Medical Microbiology and above world standard in immunology and genetics.